microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Use the same queries from Section 4.2 Activity 1 to observe results from **dm_exec_requests** and **dm_db_resource_stats**.

-You will see there are more queries with a status of RUNNING and the avg_cpu_percent should drop to 40-60%.
+You will see there are more queries with a status of RUNNING (less RUNNABLE although this will appear some) and the avg_cpu_percent should drop to 40-60%.

 - Observe the new workload duration.